apache/nuttx/Documentation/platforms/xtensa/esp32/index.rst

 Peripheral Support
 ==================

-The following list indicates peripherals supported in NuttX:
+The following list indicates the state of peripherals' support in NuttX:

 ========== ======= =====
 Peripheral Support NOTES